ARCHER2-HPC/archer2-website/training/index.md

 ### New Training Course registration process

-During November 2024 We are moving to a [new Registration process](../news/2024/11/19/training-registration.html), so registration is done within SAFE, and the account request in the correct project is now part of the approval process, done automatically by the system.
+Course registration is done within SAFE, and the account request in the correct project is now part of the approval process, done automatically by the system.

-Documentation for this new process can be found in our [SAFE Docs](https://epcced.github.io/safe-docs/training-registrations/)
+Documentation for this process can be found in our [SAFE Docs](https://epcced.github.io/safe-docs/training-registrations/)

-Please do not hesitate to contact the [Service Desk](mailto:support@archer2.ac.uk) if you have any questions or experience any issues with the new process.
+Please do not hesitate to contact the [Service Desk](mailto:support@archer2.ac.uk) if you have any questions.